 Glutathione: Master Antioxidant, Reducing Oxidative Stress, and Detoxification

 Glutathione is required for arsenic methylation, mercury excretion, mycotoxin clearance, and acetaminophen detoxification.
-Because it’s synthesized rather than simply absorbed, genetic variants that affect production enzymes (particularly GCLC and GSS) are important.
+Genetic variants that affect production enzymes (particularly GCLC and GSS) are important.
 This article covers which variants matter, how oxidative stress depletes glutathione, and what the evidence shows for diet and supplements to support production.

 Multiple Chemical Sensitivity (MCS): Genetics, Causes, and Solutions